rohit-chouhan/pysql/README.md

 ```
 ### Create a Database in Server
 ------------
-Creating database in server, to use this method
+Creating a database in server, to use this method

 ```python
 import pysql